open-pioneer/trails-openlayers-base-packages/src/packages/ogc-features/README.md

 # @open-pioneer/ogc-features

-This package provides a function to create an ol-VectorSource to be used with OGC-Feature-Layer.
+This package provides a function to create an OpenLayers VectorSource to be used with OGC API Features service.
-This VectorSource should be used inside an ol-VectorLayer.
+This VectorSource should be used inside together with a VectorLayer.

 ## Usage